puttareddy/Smart-Bot/README.md

-# AI Optima Search in Knowlege base
+# Smart Bot with enhanced/personalized knowlege base

 ## Why?
 > what is the business value?